M

 Draw an invocation tree that summarizes the execution

-of the class method invocation f(30)
+of the class method invocation f(30).

 Each node of the execution tree should have the

-form f(arg):result
+form f(arg):result,

-is the integer that
+where arg is the integer that

-is the argument of the invocation of f
+is the argument of the invocation of f and

-is the result of the invocation.
+result is the result of the invocation.

 Keep in mind that dividing two integers in Java